Joint calibration to SPX and VIX options with signature-based models: Introduction

 In the area of rough volatility modeling, initiated by the seminal paper of \cite{GJR:18}, the main idea is to replace the standard Brownian motion in the volatility process by a fractional Brownian motion.
-Even though the roughness of the trajectories found in \cite{GJR:18}, can also be explained by the estimation procedure as discussed e.g.~in \cite{CD:23}, the non-Markovianity given by the fractional Brownian motion with Hurst parameter $H<0.5$, manages to reproduce many stylized facts arising in financial data.
-Several classical models have been enhanced with rougher noise, but for simplicity we mention those employed in the SPX/VIX calibration.
-One example is the quadratic rough Heston model introduced in \cite{GJR:20}, which was in turn calibrated in \cite{RZ:21} by relying on neural networks approaches, also exploited in e.g.~\cite{BHMST:19,CKT:20}.
-For a large class of rough volatility models \cite{JMP:21} give new insights on the joint calibration problem by providing small-time formulas of the at-the-money implied volatility, skew and curvature for both European options on SPX and VIX options.
-In \cite{R:22} an exhaustive study of the flexibility of different rough volatility models to joint SPX/VIX calibration is carried out, including the rough Bergomi, the rough Heston and an extended rough Bergomi model.
-Some of these, for instance the rough Heston model, have an affine structure i.e., can be embedded in the class of affine Volterra processes, considered in \cite{ALP:17, CT:19, CT:20}.
-In particular they allow for Fourier pricing after solving the related Riccati equations.
-This underlying structure is the building block of an extension with jumps investigated in \cite{BLP:22} and recently employed in the context of the joint calibration in \cite{BPS:22}, where a rough Heston model with Hawkes-type jumps with Fourier pricing is employed.
+Even though the roughness of the trajectories found in \cite{GJR:18}, can also be related to the estimation procedure as discussed e.g.~in \cite{CD:23}, the non-Markovianity given by the fractional Brownian motion with Hurst parameter $H<0.5$, is well-suited to reproduce certain stylized facts arising in financial data, e.g. volatility persistence or multiple scales of mean reversion; see \cite{BFG:16}.
+Several classical models have been enhanced with rougher noise, but for simplicity we here only mention those employed in the SPX/VIX calibration.
+One example is the quadratic rough Heston model introduced in \cite{GJR:20}, which was in turn calibrated in \cite{RZ:21} by relying on neural networks approaches, also exploited in e.g.~\cite{BHMST:19}.
+In \cite{R:22} an exhaustive study of the flexibility of different rough and non-rough volatility models for the joint SPX/VIX calibration is carried out, including the rough Bergomi and the rough Heston model.
+Some of these, for instance the rough Heston model, have an affine structure i.e., can be embedded in the class of affine Volterra processes.
+In particular they allow for Fourier pricing after solving the related fractional Riccati equations.
+This underlying structure is the building block of an extension with jumps investigated in \cite{BLP:22,BPS:22}. { We refer additionally to \cite{DKMY:23,GG:23} for a very recent literature review on volatility modeling.}

 Concerning our framework, signature-based methods provide a generic non-parametric way to extract characteristic features (linearly) and path-dependency from data, which is essential in (machine) learning and calibration tasks in finance.
-This explains why these techniques become more and more popular in mathematical finance, see e.g., \cite{BHLPW:20, KLP:20, PSS:20, LNP:20, NSSBWL:21, BHRS:21, MH:21, AGTZ:22, CGS:22, CM:22, CPS:22} and the references therein.
+This explains why these techniques become more and more popular in mathematical finance, see e.g., \cite{BHLPW:20, KLP:20, PSS:20, LNP:20, NSSBWL:21, BHRS:21, MH:21, CPS:22,CM:22,AGTZ:23, NCL:23,WMK:23,C:23,LBW:23} and the references therein.